-The North American Megadam Resistance Alliance will be holding the third annual Megadams = Megadamage Speaking Tour this coming November.
-This tour will bring Indigenous speakers from hydro-affected communities in Canada to the Northeast United States to speak with the general public and key decision-makers on the topic of Canadian hydropower and transmission corridors such as NECEC and the detrimental effects that these have on their communities and the environment.
+The North American Megadam Resistance Alliance held the third annual Megadams = Megadamage Speaking Tour this past November.
+This tour brought Indigenous and allied speakers from hydro-affected communities in Canada to the Northeast United States to speak with the general public and key decision-makers on the topic of Canadian hydropower and transmission corridors such as NECEC and the detrimental effects that these have on their communities and the environment.

 Press coverage from our last tour.